ednialzavlare/MixKABRN/README.md

 ## To Do ##

-- Mostly everything and fix what doesn't work
+- Mostly everything and fix what doesn't work (still very fresh)

 ## Description ##